EAP staff bios

 Tee graduated from Seattle University with a Masters in Social Work and entered the non-profit sector while working to become a fully licensed social worker.
 As a clinician, Tee has found joy in joining with others on their journeys of healing and self-discovery.
 Through this experience, Tee has learned the importance of balancing caring for self and family while also showing up in an intentional way to disrupt the unjust system we live in.

-In her off time, Tee enjoys spending time with family, getting lost in a good book, playing VR, and catching up with friends.
+In their off time, Tee enjoys spending time with family, getting lost in a good book, playing VR, and catching up with friends.

 Penelope is a case management software that helps EAP providers increase efficiency and improve communication.
 It is often referenced by name and is useful for new clients to the EAP program.
 If you come across an issue filing out an online form through Penelope, contact the EAP provider who sent you the form for assistance.